symphonycms/wg/docs/working/pages.markdown

 A common feature of many content management systems is the ability to build a tree-like structure of pages.
 This allows you to create pages with a parent-child relationship, and defining some basic content fields such as a title and body.

-First-time users of Symphony often try to mimic this with their first websites (I know I did!).
-For example, you create a section called 'Pages' and add some fields like 'title', 'body' and 'parent' ('parent' is a dynamic selectbox, with which you can select other entries of the Pages section to use as parent).
-Next, you create a single page (called 'content' for example), with a parameter 'handle' or 'id' to get the right entry out of your Pages section.
+First-time users of Symphony often try to mimic this with their first websites (I know I did!)
+For example, you might create a section called 'Pages' and add some fields like 'title', 'body' and 'parent' ('parent' is a dynamic selectbox, with which you can select other entries of the Pages section to use as parent).
+Next, you'd create a single page (called 'content' for example), with a parameter 'handle' or 'id' to get the right entry out of your Pages section.
 This might work, but it has some serious drawbacks:

 * The URLs of your static pages will always end up like:
     * www.your-website.com/content/12/
     * www.your-website.com/content/my-handle/
-* You have to do some extra logic to create navigation.
-Especialy when you have mixed static and dynamic pages!
+* You have to do some extra logic to create navigation, especially when you have mixed static and dynamic pages.
-* If you want to hide a page from the navigation you would have to add an extra field to your Pages section.
+* If you want to hide a page from the navigation, you would have to add an extra field to your Pages section.
-* If you have multiple navigations (such as a top menu, a utilities menu and a footer menu) this also brings some extra fields to your Pages section.
+* If you have multiple navigations (such as a top menu, a utilities menu and a footer menu) this also requires some extra fields in your Pages section.
 * It's particularly hard to make exceptions; for example:
     * If your client wants a different picture on each page you would have to add an extra field to the Pages section.
     * If you want to change the order of the pages you would have to depend on an [extension](https://github.com/nickdunn/order_entries).